tpaau/shell/README.md

 1. [Install chezmoi](https://www.chezmoi.io/install/)

 ## Why not Hyprland?
-Hyprland often crashes when run under [`hardened_malloc`](https://github.com/GrapheneOS/hardened_malloc), has questionable security practices, and missing features.
+Hyprland often crashes when ran under [`hardened_malloc`](https://github.com/GrapheneOS/hardened_malloc), has questionable security practices, and missing features.

 ## Credit
 My dots would be worthless without the amazing software they are made for!
 Give the devs of these projects a big thanks!